Doorways in the Sand: Science fiction

-Hardboiled detective language (See text box.)
+Detective fiction

-In Doorways there are two mysteries: the location of the star-stone and what it can do.
+In Doorways in the Sand there are two mysteries: the location of the star-stone and what it can do.
 Fred investigates because everybody keeps after him thinking that he knows where it is.
 Two alien law officers run a parallel investigation.
 Some clues are offered such as the fading smile and Speicus' communications.
 The star-stone and its functions are discovered.
 The evil party, the Whillowhim, and its goals are revealed.
 Its death ends the detective story.

-Fantasy

-While Doorways is clearly not a fantasy novel, it is necessary to understand the differences between fantasy and science fiction since Zelazny converts elements of one into elements of the other.
-Some traits of fantasy are:

-Inspiration from mythology and folklore

-Self-contained world different from ours.